Reptile Care

 Watch for:

-This is almost always a respiratory infection.
+This is often a respiratory infection.
 And here's the thing with reptile respiratory infections — they escalate fast.
 We generally tell people not to wait this one out.
-A couple days of antibiotics early on is a lot better than dealing with pneumonia later.
+Getting on prescription treatment early from a vet is a lot better than dealing with pneumonia later.

 Eye problems in beardies can mean a few different things depending on whether it's one eye or both: